Board of Advisors Responsibilities

 - Contribute financially to IU East on an annual basis at a level commensurate with individual ability and assist in the identification, cultivation, solicitation, and/or stewardship of gifts from individuals, foundations, and corporations, as appropriate.

 Board members will serve staggered three-year terms.
 However, designated members – those appointed by virtue of their position/office – will serve concurrent with their tenure in that position/office.
 Members will be eligible for reappointment to one three-year term; otherwise members will not succeed themselves.
-The Chancellor shall appoint a Chair and a Vice Chair to serve two-year terms.
-The Vice Chair will rotate into the position of Chair when the Chair’s term expires.
+The Chancellor shall appoint a Chair of the Board.